PEI Driver's Licence

 Valid Driver's Licence Holders

-If your original driver's licence is from Canada, the United States, Austria, Germany, the United Kingdom (including Northern Ireland and the Isle of Man), Australia, France, South Korea, Japan, Switzerland or Taiwan, you may get a Prince Edward Island driver's licence at any Access PEI location without a written knowledge exam and driving test.
+If your original driver's licence is from Canada, the United States, Austria, Australia, France, Germany, Japan, South Korea, Switzerland, Taiwan, or the United Kingdom (including Northern Ireland and the Isle of Man) you may get a PEI driver's licence without a written exam and driving test.
 This only applies to driver licences for passenger vehicles and motorcycles.

 Persons with No Previous or Valid Driver's Licence

-Drivers Education Programs
+Driver Education Programs

-Drivers Education Programs are courses offered by private driving schools.
+Driver education programs are courses offered by private driving schools.
 These programs offer both classroom training and on-the-road practice with an instructor.